radcamp/radcamp.github.io/funders.md

-# We acknowledge all the generous support for previous RADCamp workshop
+# We acknowledge all the generous support for previous RADCamp workshops

 ## RADCamp Chicago 2023/2024
 * [The Ruane Lab @ FMNH](https://sararuane.com/)